Melapress/wp-security-audit-log/readme.txt

 * Realtime Audit Log viewer to watch user activity as it happens without any delays
 * Built-in support for reverse proxies and web application firewalls [more information](http://www.wpsecurityauditlog.com/documentation/automatically-retrieve-originating-wordpress-user-ip-address/)
+* Allows you to see what actually changed when the content of posts, pages and custom post types is changed
+* Integrated with WhatIsMyIpAddress.com so you to get all information about a source IP with just a mouse click
 * Limit who can view the security alerts by users and roles
 * Limit who can manage the plugin by users and roles
 * Configurable WordPress dashboard widget highlighting the most recent critical activity